- Types of Intermittent Fasting

 Adjust what you’re doing as needed.
 Also, keep in mind that life changes can happen, so you might find it’s better to tweak your eating window over time or be a little more lenient at certain periods.

 Give yourself time to adjust to the schedule of intermittent fasting too.
-Some people adjust easily within a few days, while others need a couple weeks to get used to it.
+Some people adjust easily within a few days, while others need a couple of weeks to get used to it.

 The key here is to make the benefits of intermittent fasting work for you over the long-term, for your work patterns and lifestyle.